QwikDev/qwik/src/core/api.md

 // @alpha (undocumented)
 export const version: string;

-// Warning: (ae-forgotten-export) The symbol "WatchDescriptor" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Subscriber" needs to be exported by the entry point index.d.ts
 //
 // @alpha (undocumented)
-export function wrapSubscriber<T extends {}>(obj: T, subscriber: Element | WatchDescriptor): any;
+export function wrapSubscriber<T extends {}>(obj: T, subscriber: Subscriber): any;

 // (No @packageDocumentation comment for this package)